 The urge to use opioids and uncomfortable withdrawal symptoms are significant challenges in the process of addiction recovery.
 Addiction medications can relieve nausea, vomiting, and other withdrawal symptoms to help you end your dependence on opioids.
 Sublocade™ injections provide effective treatment during recovery while eliminating the need for daily medication.
-The skilled team at Northshore Family Practice can determine if you qualify for Sublocade injection therapy and incorporate it into your personalized treatment plan.
+The skilled team at Northshore Health can determine if you qualify for Sublocade injection therapy and incorporate it into your personalized treatment plan.
 For more information about the benefits of Sublocade, call the Bothell, Washington, clinic today, or book online.

 Sublocade™ is an injectable medication that contains buprenorphine.
 Clinical research has shown that buprenorphine reduces physical dependence on opioid drugs because it decreases the urge to use opioids and lessens the severity of withdrawal symptoms.

 Buprenorphine, in conjunction with counseling and other support services, can benefit recovery treatment for heroin addiction, and dependence on prescription opioids, such as:

 Sublocade injections deliver a controlled dose of buprenorphine to your bloodstream for one month.
 This eliminates the need for daily medications and provides a more even level of medicine to your bloodstream, removing some of the variables that can affect your recovery journey.